 - Testing nonfunctional requirements (NFRs) – system attributes such as security, reliability, performance, maintainability, scalability, and usability must also be thoroughly tested.

-- Continuous integration with suppliers – Suppliers bring unique contributions that can have a large impact on lead-time and value delivery.
+- Continuous integration with suppliers – Suppliers bring unique contributions that can have a significant impact on lead-time and value delivery.
 Their work must be continuously integrated as well.
-It helps to adopt a common integration cadence and establish objective evaluation milestones.
+It helps to adopt a shared integration cadence and establish objective evaluation milestones.

 Validate on Staging

-Finally, the entire solution must be validated on a staging environment., which requires the following skills:
+Finally, the entire solution must be validated on a staging environment, based on the following practices:

 - Maintain a staging environment –A staging environment, which matches production provides the place for such validation.